svolain/PinNote-App/README.md

 #### App.jsx

 The core of the application, App.jsx is the parent component that handles the user authentication flow, manages notes, and renders different views based on the user's state.
-It uses child components such as CreateNote, Footer, Header, Note, Login and register, which all are stored in their own jsx files.
+It uses child components such as CreateNote, Footer, Header, Note, Login and Register, which all are stored in their own jsx files.

-User State Management:
+##### User State Management:

-Tracks if a user is logged in or not (user state).
+- Tracks if a user is logged in or not
-Manages notes for the authenticated user (notes state).
+- Manages notes for the authenticated user

-useEffect Hook:
+##### useEffect Hook:

 On initial load, the useEffect hook fetches the stored token and user information from localStorage.
 If valid, it fetches the user’s notes from the backend.
 This is triggered only once when the component mounts, making it an ideal place for authentication and fetching user-specific data.